Saint Joseph's Hawks: Rugby

-The Saint Joseph's College Rugby Football Club (RFC) was founded in 1962 by sophomore Hugh O'Neill, a transferee from Saint Lois University.
+The Saint Joseph's University Rugby Football Club (RFC) was founded in 1962 by sophomore Hugh O'Neill, a transferee from Saint Lois University.
 Mr. O'Neill recruited Dr. Francis Caughlin from Villanova University as the team's first head coach.
 Because of the dearth of college rugby teams in the '60s, the Hawks played mostly Ivy League schools such as Princeton, Penn, Yale and Harvard.
-Saint Joseph's University Rugby team now plays college rugby in the Keystone conference.
+Saint Joseph's University Rugby team now plays college rugby in the Mid-Atlantic Rugby Conference.
 St. Joseph's, as a university without a football team, their rugby team has received great exposure on campus over the last number of years.
-The Hawks receives support from the university, and the Hawks have been laying the groundwork for rugby to gain varsity status.
 The Hawks play their home matches at Sweeney Field.
-The Hawks are led by head coach Dan Yarusso.
+The Hawks are led by head coach Mike Williams (6/2022-Present).

 The Hawks won Eastern Pennsylvania Rugby Union (EPRU) league titles in 2008 and 2010.
 In 2011, the Hawks were promoted from Division II to Division I-AA.
-In the spring 2013 season, St. Joseph's finished second in the Keystone Conference.
-St. Joseph's will play on national TV in June 2013 at the 2013 Collegiate Rugby Championship, a tournament played every June at PPL Park in Philadelphia and broadcast live on NBC.
+Since 2016 the Hawks have won the MARC 6 out the last 7 seasons, and have made it to the NCR national semi-finals 5 time.
+Reaching the D1-AA National Championship twice during that time.